divamgupta/diffusionbee-stable-diffusion-ui/docs/readme.md

 ## Extra tips

-* For some tips for writing prompts, see for example ["prompt engineering" section on this page](https://www.assemblyai.com/blog/how-to-run-stable-diffusion-locally-to-generate-images/).
+* For some tips for writing prompts, see for example ["prompt engineering" section on this page](https://www.assemblyai.com/blog/how-to-run-stable-diffusion-locally-to-generate-images/) or [arthub.ai](https://arthub.ai).
 * As stated in the DiffusionBee window, the application requires quite a bit of CPU power and will run faster if other applications are turned off.
 * All created images are stored at /tmp/samples in your file system, which can be useful for retrieving old images.
 The directory is wiped every time you reboot your computer.
 * The tab _Image to Image_ is currently not used.
 The _Logs_ tab contains logs that are mostly useful for developers or for tracking errors.